bhnord/activities/README.md

 Welcome to the Open House of 2025 at First Reef Sailing!
 <a href="https://www.eventbrite.com/e/sailing-school-open-house-free-sailing-tickets-1267717239389" target="_blank">info link</a>

-### Memorial Day Garden of Flags: 37,000+ flags on Boston Common

-**05/21 12:00PM - 05/26 06:00PM @ Soldiers and Sailors Monument**
-2025 Home Base Memorial Day Flag Garden to honor those who made the ultimate sacrificeWednesday, May 21 - Monday, May 26, 2025Soldiers & Sailors Monument, Boston CommonEach of the 37,000+ American flags planted at the Soldiers and Sailors Monument this Memorial Day will represent every brave Massachusetts service member who gave his or her life defending our country since the Revolutionary War.
-<a href="https://because.massgeneral.org/event/2025-home-base-memorial-day-flag-planting/e654196" target="_blank">info link</a>

 ### Boston Landing Outdoor Movies

 **05/22 06:30PM - 09/04 08:30PM @ Boston Landing**
-6pm- pre party, 8pm- movie starts‍Join us for the return of Boston Landing's Outdoor Movie Nights!
+UPDATE: Due to inclement weather, Mean Girls screening (originally on Thursday, May 22) will now be rescheduled to Thursday, June 12.
 <a href="https://www.bostonlanding.co/calendar/outdoor-movie-night" target="_blank">info link</a>

-### Boston Calling Post-Show Block Party at Garden Bar!

-**05/23 04:00PM - 05/25 12:00AM @ One Reason Garden Bar**
-🎉 ONE REASON GARDEN BAR BLOCK PARTYBoston Calling Weekend | 5/23-5/25 | Open until 12AMLocation: One Reason Garden Bar, 1 Bennett St, Cambridge, MA, 02138Not heading to the festival?
-<a href="https://www.onereasongardenbar.com/" target="_blank">info link</a>

 ### Memorial Day Weekend Bazaar

 **05/24 11:00AM - 05/25 06:00PM @ The Charles River Speedway**
 On Sat. + Sun.
 May 24 & 25 from 11am-6pm, over 100 small local businesses are popping up at The Charles River Speedway in Boston to sell art, vinyl, vintage, & more!
 <a href="https://www.facebook.com/share/16b2VZAPrG/" target="_blank">info link</a>

+### Boston Calling Post-Show Block Party at Garden Bar!

+**05/23 04:00PM - 05/25 12:00AM @ One Reason Garden Bar**
+🎉 ONE REASON GARDEN BAR BLOCK PARTYBoston Calling Weekend | 5/23-5/25 | Open until 12AMLocation: One Reason Garden Bar, 1 Bennett St, Cambridge, MA, 02138Not heading to the festival?
+<a href="https://www.onereasongardenbar.com/" target="_blank">info link</a>

 ### Boston Babes Girl’s Night Out @ Caveau